willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

   this.comments = data;
 }
 ```

 We want to load the state when the component is first loaded, so we can call `getComments` in the `componentWillLoad` lifecycle function.

 ```ts
 componentWillLoad() {
   this.getComments();
 }
 ```

-### Real time updates from the database
+### Real-time updates from the database
 It would be nice if new comments were automatically shown in our comment list.
-Supabase makes that pretty easy too.
+Supabase provides a way to do this as well.

 ```ts
 private async watchComments() {
   await this.supabase